 The rise of digital banking and its increased reliance on data has translated into a growing exposure to cybercrime, too.
 Securing the user, the colleague (where remote working is viable) and the branch must be a priority.

 Maintaining customer loyalty is also a challenge for traditional banks, as online customer onboarding, round-the-clock services and paperless processes make it easy for consumers to shop around for better credit lines and savings vehicles across various banking providers.

 Traditional banks must also decide what products are commodity or transactional (or both), and which are strategic and high margin; they must then focus on efficiency (automation, AI, ML, straight-through processing) for the former, and on customer engagement (high touch, value-added interaction) for the latter.
 Managing this outcome demands better use of available data.

-Behind the scenes, financial services companies must shift from cloud first to cloud right.
+Behind the scenes, financial services companies must shift from cloud first to doing cloud the right way.
 The business defines what functionality should be in the cloud, as opposed to what application, but still there may be a struggle to migrate workloads and meet consumption targets.

 An emerging issue that is critical for both digital and traditional banks is the priority being put on environmental, social and governance (ESG) initiatives.
 Increasingly consumers want to know whether their loan, mortgage or investment portfolio is carbon neutral, so organizations need to blanket-wrap product lines to monitor carbon usage and then refine nested operations to improve ratings.
 Banks must compile, analyze, select and report on market participants to allow for updated investment decisions.